Best Ski Poles - Feature Image

 Some skiers prefer composite ski poles because they are lightweight and have a lot of flex.
 This makes them great for skiing in powdery snow.
 Others prefer aluminum poles because they are more durable and have a more solid feel.

-Ski poles can definitely make a difference in your skiing.
-They provide balance and stability and can help you generate more power when skiing.
-Ski poles are also important safety tools when skiing in the backcountry.
+Ski poles definitely make a difference in your skiing.
+They provide balance and stability and help you generate more power when skiing.
+Ski poles are also essential for safety in the backcountry.

 What is the best ski pole Length?

-To find the recommended ski pole length, flip the pole upside-down and grab it underneath the basket.
-If the ski poles are the right length, your arm and elbow should form a 90 degree angle.
+To find the recommended ski pole length, flip it upside-down and grab it below the basket.
+If your arm and elbow form a 90-degree angle, the ski poles are the right length.
 More advanced skiers may want to use ski poles that are slightly longer or shorter, depending on their preference.
 The table below is a guide to ski pole length based on height.
+I prefer a shorter pole.

 Skier HeightPole Size (in.)Pole Size (cm)